Zenlytic/zenlytic-docs/docs/4_data_modeling/97_table_calculation_syntax.md

 | 3 | 21% |
 | 6 | 43% |

 `cumulativesum`: The cumulative sum function creates a running total of the column going in the sort order of the column.
 For example, if you used `cumulativesum([orders.total_revenue])` on the below table, you'd see this result.
+Note: You cannot pass an expression to the `cumulativesum` function, you can only pass the reference to the column itself (e.g. passing [orders.total_revenue] will work as expected, but  passing [orders.total_revenue] * 2 will not)

 | total revenue | fx (cumulativesum of total revenue) |
 |---------------|----|